Casa Azul: a design playbook to build ethical spaces along migration routes

-Casa Azul is a design playbook: a system of design actions that illustrate a new approach toward vulnerable and mobile populations.
-The Casa Azul incorporates culture, beauty and dignity as key elements for physical and virtual spaces dedicated to refugees, migrants from Venezuela and the communities hosting them.
+Casa Azul is a design playbook, a system of design actions that illustrates a new approach to building for vulnerable and mobile populations.
+The vision behind it is to incorporate culture, beauty and dignity as key elements for spaces dedicated to refugees, migrants from Venezuela and the communities that host them.
+This means going beyond the mere provision of services, as important as that is.
+We see it as an ethical and holistic approach to humanitarian design, which is usually only concerned with efficiency.

-As the results the project is exposed in the exhibition “Designing Peace” at the Cooper Hewitt Smithsonian Design Museum in New York.
-It explore how design can support peace by designing safe and healthy environments with an ethical approach.
-How to address the causes of conflict, and helping transitions from instability to peace.
+The results of this project have been displayed in the exhibition ‘Designing Peace‘ at the Cooper Hewitt Smithsonian Design Museum in New York.
+This explored how design can support peace by creating safe and healthy environments with an ethical approach.

-The initiative is joint with Institute of International Humanitarian Affairs Fordham University, International Organization for Migration (IOM), Office of the DG’s Special Envoy for the Response to the Venezuelan Situation.
+The initiative is a joint effort with the Institute of International Humanitarian Affairs Fordham University, International Organization for Migration (IOM), Office of the DG’s Special Envoy for the Response to the Venezuelan Situation.

 Project Partners: Fordham University and IOM